-African Safari Tips – Advice – Information for Uganda
+Practical & Useful African Safari Tips – Advice – Information

-Safari – It all begins with Preparation – gathering information – planning the Safari – from Immunizations to getting your visa, from budgeting for the safari to planning your itinerary about what you do not want to miss in Uganda and what activities you would like to take part in such as visiting the Mountain Gorillas on a Trek or spend 4 hours with them on the Gorilla Habituation Experience, Chimpanzee tracking or All-Day Habituation, Volcano Climbing and much more.
+A Safari in Africa begins with the preparation and planning.
+It means gathering information – planning the Safari – from Immunizations to getting your visa.
+From budgeting for the Safari to planning your itinerary about what you do not want to miss in Uganda and what activities you would like to take part in.

 Safari Tips and Advice will prepare you for the Safari ahead of you.
 We will help you make your time in Africa a success.
 It is all about knowing Before you arrive for your Safari in the Pearl of Africa, Uganda.

 Know before you go.
 Know what to expect while on Safari, what to bring, what to wear, entrance requirements for Uganda, health tips, and more.

 Knowing before going enriches your time on Safari.
 It prepares you ahead of time since you know what to expect.